irmen/Pyro4/docs/source/install.rst

 Compatibility
 -------------
 Pyro is written in 100% Python.
-It works on any recent operating system where a suitable Python implementation is available (2.7, 3.3 and newer).
-It also works with Pypy and IronPython.
+It works on any recent operating system where a suitable supported Python implementation is available
+(2.7, or 3.4 and newer).
+It also works with Pypy (2 and 3) and IronPython.
 It will probably not work with Jython 2.7 at this time of writing.
 If you need this, try Pyro version 4.34 or older instead.
 (if you only need to write *client* code in Jython/Java, consider using :doc:`pyrolite` instead!)